50275/legacy-launch-pads/README.md

 # FAQ

 **Can this mod break saves?
 How exactly does this mod affect my game?**
-No, you can remove this mod from your game at any time without consequences.
+No, you can remove this mod from your game at any time.
+You will then need to run the following console command: `Planets.serpulo.campaignRules.legacyLaunchPads = false;`.
 Your legacy launch pads will then work just like advanced launch pads. *However*, you should still make a backup of your game data (Mindustry -> Settings -> Game Data -> Export Data) before using any mod, including this one.
 I am not responsible for lost game data.

 **Why isn’t/won’t this be on iOS?**
 This mod uses features unable to HJSON.
 There are no workarounds.